Liard River: History

-The Indigenous name for the river is Nêtʼił Tué', which means Hanging Down River in the Kaska language.
+To the Kaska Dena people who live upon the upper reach of the river in Yukon and north-west British Columbia, the Indigenous name for the river is Nêtʼił Tué', which means Hanging Down River in the Kaska language.
 The name comes from a particularly narrow spot near the river's headwaters, where Kaska people used to set goat snares.
 The "hanging down" - "Nêtʼił" part of the name refers to the snares.
 The origin of the river's name in mainstream use today is obscure, but is derived from the French word for "Eastern Cottonwood" (a kind of poplar) which grow in abundance along sections of the river.
 Among the early fur traders, who traveled the river corridor the Liard above the Fort Nelson River was referred to as the "West Branch," while the Fort Nelson River was the "East Branch."

 The first European to traverse most of the river was John McLeod of the Hudson's Bay Company (HBC).
 Leaving Fort Simpson on June 28, 1831, McLeod and eight others ascended the river, reaching and naming the Dease River in just over six weeks.
 Four days later, they reached the Frances River, and mistakenly ascended it, thinking it was the Liard's main branch.
 Nine years later, another HBC employee, Robert Campbell, journeyed to the source of the Liard in the St. Cyr Range, renaming the river McLeod had ascended for Frances Ramsay Simpson, the wife of the Sir George Simpson, the HBC's governor who had authorised both expeditions.